 The manufacturing of wood products results in virtually no waste.
 Every part of a tree can be used.
 For instance, sawdust and other residues are used to make composite wood and even bioenergy, thus reducing the need for fossil fuels.
 In fact, on average, North American wood producers use 98% of every tree brought into a mill for processing.

 Because, Californians care about the sustainability of its forests, many timberland owners go through a comprehensive third party verification process that certifies its forests are using sustainable forestry practices.
 More than 3 million acres of California forests are certified by the Sustainable Forestry Initiative and more than 1 million acres are certified under the Forest Stewardship Council guidelines.
+American Tree Farm Certification is the United States' oldest family forest certification program.

 Wood is truly a renewable, reusable, recyclable and biodegradable resource.